The Affective Empathy, Cognitive Empathy,

 The Affective - Cognitive Model sees the world in a Dualist mindset, i.e. feeing versus reason, head versus heart, instinct versus intellect.

-Model sets feeling and though as separate.
+Model sees feeling and though as separate.
 This model is based on Enlightenment thinking which sees reason as a supernatural force (disembodied) in the universe.. similar to god.
 It is not embodied.
-We can not have thoughts that do not have a felt sense to them.
+The problem with this is that we can not have thoughts that do not have a felt sense to them.
 If there is feelings and reason, it is so intertwined that its hard to even separate.

 In the The Wholistic Empathy Model and Empathy Circle this is the basic empathy, of the Active Listener listening directly and with deep presence to the Speaker as a whole person.
 Your not dividing them into Cognitive or affective parts.